leishiao/leishiao.github.io/JCP/CHAPTER 5  Building Blocks.md

 Just as blocking queues lend themselves to the producer-consumer pattern, deques lend themselves to a relative pattern called *work stealing*.

+### 5.4 Blocking and interruptible methods

+When a thread blocks, it is usually suspended and placed in one of the blocked thread state (BLOCKED, WAITTING or TIMED_WAITTING).
+A blocked thread must wait for an event that is beyond its control before it can proceed, such as the I/O completes, the lock becomes available, or the external computation finishes.
+When the external event occurs, the thread is placed back in RUNNING state and becomes eligible again for scheduling.

+When a method can throw InterruptedException, it is telling you that it is a blocking method, and further that if it is interrupted, it will take efforts to stop blocking early.

+Interruption is a cooperative mechanism, the most sensible use for interruption is to cancel an activity.
+Each thread has a boolean property that represents the interrupted status, interrupting a thread sets this status.

+When your code calls a blocking method, your method is a blocking method too, and must has a plan for responding interruption.
+For library code, there are basically two choices:

+**Propagate the InterruptedException.**  This is always the most sensible policy if you can get away with it, just propagate it to your caller.

+**Restore the interrupt.** Sometimes you can throw InterruptedException, for instance when your code is part of a Runnable.
+In these situations, you must catch it and restore the interrupted status by calling interrupt on the current thread, so that code higher up the call stack can see that a interrupt is issued.

+You should not catch InterruptedException and do nothing in response.
+The only situation in which it is acceptable to swallow an interrupt is when you are extending Thread and control all the code higher up on the call stack.